ucsb-cs148-s21/t7-local-network-file-transfer/docs/MANUAL.md

 ## Product Purpose 🎯 ##
 Loft's purpose is to provide multiple devices on the same local connection with a simple method to move files amongst each other.
-The method is wireless, but does not involve using an intermediate cloud storage platform (Google Drive, Dropbox, etc) or the cloud at all.
+The method is wireless, but does not involve an intermediate cloud storage platform (Google Drive, Dropbox, etc) or the cloud at all.

 ## Intended Audience 👨‍👩‍👧‍👦 ##